3mdeb/news-and-ideas/blog/content/post/2016-07-25-fwts-on-armv8-platform-hikey-lemaker-version-from-scratch.md

 ## Summary

-As presented above HiKey developement process is not so simple.
+As presented above HiKey development process is not so simple.
 Using precompiled binaries is very useful for presentation purposes, but adding features to EDK2 will requires recompilation some of mentioned components.
 Documentation is not easy to search as well as forum, key probablem is that it needs more order, because various information (sometimes unrelated) are spread actoss directories and repositories.

 Nevertheless hacking ARMv8 firmware may be fun and there huge undiscovered area to explore.
 Key question is what valid use cases may lead to extensive firmware